 SAYAKA TANIKAWA - Piano

 B.A.
-Columbia; M.M., A.D., Yale School of Music.
+Columbia; M.M., A.D., Yale School of Music; D.M.A.
+Manhattan School of Music.
 Piano studies with Frankl, Andjaparidze, Lotto.
 Chamber Music: Tokyo String Quartet, Boris Berman.
 Solo appearances: Alice Tully Hall, Weill Recital Hall, Merkin Concert Hall, Metropolitan Museum of Art, Suntory Hall in Japan.
 Silver medalist: Hilton Head Int’l Piano Competition.
-Faculty, Manhattan School of Music.
+Faculty: SUNY Purchase, Hunter College (CUNY).